-Denver International Airport (DEN) is the primary entry point into the Mile High City, and it’s a beautiful and spacious facility.
-The problem is that they built it pretty far from the city center — talk to a few locals and they’ll let you know pretty quickly how Denverites as a whole generally feel about this — and however you choose to get from the airport to wherever you’re going, you’ll see pretty quickly how much open space there is between the two.
+Denver International Airport (DEN) is the primary entry point for into the Mile High City, and it’s a beautiful and spacious facility.
+The problem is that it was built pretty far from the city center — talk to a few locals and they’ll let you know pretty quickly how Denverites as a whole generally feel about this.
+However you choose to get from the airport to wherever you’re going, you’ll see pretty quickly how much open space there is between the two.

-Taxis from the airport to downtown will set you back about $50, but there are alternatives — most conveniently, Denver’s RTD light rail system recently extended its A line to the airport.
+Taxis from the airport to downtown will set you back about $50, but there are alternatives — most conveniently, Denver’s RTD light rail system recently extended its A line to the airport, and using it is a key budget travel tip.
 For $9, you can ride all the way to Union Station downtown.
 Also, shared-ride vans to downtown run about $25, and RTD operates SkyRide buses to downtown and other points — the downtown bus costs $11.